anlutro/php-bulk-sms/README.md

 Using composer: `composer require anlutro/bulk-sms` - list of versions is available through GitHub's tag list.

-### Laravel 4
+### Laravel

-The package includes files to make usage super easy in Laravel 4.
+The package includes files to make usage super easy in Laravel 4 and higher.

 1. Add `anlutro\BulkSms\Laravel\BulkSmsServiceProvider` to the list of providers in `app/config/app.php`.
 2. Run `php artisan config:publish anlutro/bulk-sms`.
 Edit the config file in `app/config/packages/anlutro/bulk-sms` and fill in your username and password.
 3. (optional) Add an alias for the facade by adding `'BulkSms' => 'anlutro\BulkSms\Laravel\BulkSms'` to aliases in `app/config/app.php`.

+## Credentials

+To use this library you need create an account with Bulksms.
+They support several sub-sites for specific regions.

+1. Username : Bulksms login
+2. Password : Bulksms login password
+3. Baseurl : Bulksms sub-site to connect to (e.g. "http://bulksms.com" or "http://bulksms.de")

 ## Usage